Maua-Dev/eureka_mss_django/README.md

 ### To run local set .env file according the .env.example file 🤗

-    cp .env.example .env
+    cp .env.exemple .env

 ### Populate DB
 ### Install DBeaver (recommended)
 ### Create a connection and select PostgressSQL as your DB
 ### Put host as localhost, port as 5432, and the same user and password that it is in your .env file.
-### Run the querrys that are in the populate_database directory
+### Run the querrys that are in the populate_db directory

 ## Contributors 💰🤝💰